top of page

 Once operational, the laboratories will also support STEM Holiday Clubs, giving students year-round access to real experiments, innovation, and discovery.

-Please click on the Donate button to make a financial contribution to support our projects.
-Include "Projects" in the Comments.
+Please Donate to support our projects.
+Include "Projects" in the Donation Comments.

 The Sierra Leone Grammar School was founded on 25th March 1845 as Church Missionary Society (C.M.S.)
 Grammar School - the first secondary school in Sub-Saharan Africa.
 The school started with 14 pupils, drawn from students of Fourah Bay College and was housed at Regent Square in a massive building which still exists.